eclipse/steady/docs/README.md

 ### Enterprise docs

-With the `docs.py` one can augment the public docs with new pages or modified pages for their enterprise employees.
-In order to do such, you should create a new `git` repository in your company and point to it.
-You can point both to a remote private repository or to a local folder for easy debugging.
+With the `docs.py` one can create a custom version of the public docs with new private pages or modified pages for their enterprise employees.
+In order to do so, a new `git` repository should be created in your company.
+This new `git` repository will have to contain only enterprise-specific files which will overwrite public files.

 The enterprise repository should have in his root a: